BarisAlbayrakIEEE/PersistentDAG/README.md

-if the ancestors are all *uptodate* the state of the new node is also *uptodate*. otherwise, *ancestor_fail*. if the states of the ancestors are all *uptodate*, the invariant of the contained type T is performed if T is *invariant_updatable*. this is the whole operation for the node creation. on the other hand, in case of an update action, the paths in the current DAG are being modified which requires an inspection following the modified descendant paths. in the worst case, the length of the inspection approaches to the whole DAG
+if the ancestors are all *uptodate* the state of the new node is also *uptodate*. otherwise, *ancestor_fail*. if the states of the ancestors are all *uptodate*, the invariant of the contained type T is inspected if T is *invariant_updatable*. this is the whole operation for the node creation.

+on the other hand, in case of an update action, the paths in the current DAG are being modified which requires an inspection following the modified descendant paths. in the worst case, the length of the inspection approaches to the whole DAG